-7. Client, family and guardian, if applicable, must accept full participation in the program after being informed of the requirements of a wraparound model and prior to being accepted into the program.
+7. Client and family must accept full participation in the program after being informed of the requirements of a wraparound model and prior to being accepted into the program.
 Full participation means that the family agrees, pursues strategies that are strengths based and team based and identify key participants for their Child and Family Team (CFT) who can support them in a comprehensive plan.